mi3nts/summer2019/shrey/DailyNotes.md

 #### 4.1: BME280 - Temperature, Pressure, Light, Humidity

-Following is the code for it to print everything with a update delay of 1 second
+Following is the code for Nano to print everything BME280 can sense with a update delay of 1 second

 - Include libraries
-- Initialize instance of BME280 object
+- Initialize sensor as instance of BME280 object
-- Void Setup
+- Void setup
 - - Initialize Wire
 - - Initialize Serial with baud rate 9600
 - - If sensor fails to initialize then print error
-- Void Loop
+- Void loop
 - - Print all information acquired by sensor to Serial Monitor
 - - Remember that altitude is calculated as a function of pressure